tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Node-RED

 Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range nodes in the palette.
 Flows can be then deployed to the runtime in a single-click.
 JavaScript functions can be created within the editor using the rich capabilities of the embedded Eclipse Orion.
+Upload this plugin to support the management of Node-RED.

 ---